saintmalik/blog.saintmalik.me/blog/2023-07-12-managing-secret-in-iac.md

 import useDocusaurusContext from '@docusaurus/useDocusaurusContext';
 import Giscus from "@giscus/react";

-Okay you've moved your infrastructure provisioning from visiting the console page and now adopted IaC ( Infrastructure as Code) for provisioning your infrastructure using terraform.
+Okay, you've moved your infrastructure provisioning from visiting the console page and now adopted IaC ( Infrastructure as Code) for provisioning your infrastructure using Terraform.

-So along the way you discovered that you will be needing some sensitive credentials like github token to use with aws amplify, datadog api and key deployments?
+So along the way, you discovered that you will need some sensitive credentials like GitHub token to use with aws amplify, datadog API and key deployments?

 <!--truncate-->

-well there are various approach to getting the secrets to our IaC, and the first approach i believe you would want to use, is putting the api keys in your codes as variables which is actually a bad approach.
+well, there are various approaches to getting the secrets to our IaC, and the first approach I believe you would want to use is putting the API keys in your codes as variables which is a bad approach.

-the next approach i believe you want to use is setting an empty variable and passing the values via cli just like this.
+the next approach I believe you want to use is setting an empty variable and passing the values via CLI just like this.

 ```yaml title="variables.tf"
 variable "githubtoken" {